Holy Priest Essences — Battle for Azeroth (BfA) 8.3

-On this page, we go over the new Essence system in Patch 8.2 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Holy Priest, both for minor and major powers.
-Please refer to our Patch 8.2 Guide to Essences for more information about the Essence system and where Essences can be obtained from.
+On this page, we go over the Essence system in Patch 8.3 of World of Warcraft — Battle for Azeroth, and we tell you which are the best essences to use as Holy Priest, both for minor and major powers.
+Please refer to our Patch 8.3 Essence Guide for more information about the new essences introduced in Patch 8.3 and to our Essence guide for more general information about the Essence system and where Essences can be obtained from.

 Major: the major power at rank 3, Overcharge Mana, has a short 30-second cooldown which grants you a buff lasting 8 seconds.
 During this buff each spell you cast grants you a separate buff increasing your healing done by 4%, which stacks.
 It also grants you 10% Haste, but the downside to this potent healing increase is for the duration your Mana regeneration from all sources is stopped entirely.
 This can be used often, and is particularly strong when you build up stacks into Divine Hymn or Holy Word: Salvation and will be a solid choice in both Mythic+ and short raid encounters.

 Using the major power effectively can be difficult to time right.
 Ideally you want to cast it around 6-8 seconds before the damage is expected to come out, and then use your stronger healing spells like Divine Hymn, Holy Word: Salvation and Holy Words at high stacks.
 To build the stacks during the initial 8 second buff you should continue to heal normally if there is damage to heal, or cast Smite if there is no damage.

 Minor: the minor power at rank 3, The Ever-Rising Tide, has a chance to give you either a short Intellect buff, restore some Mana, or on rare occasions do both.
 This power is a great passive bonus to both healing and regen but is not the strongest choice we have available to us.